grezisek/grezisek-libraries/slang/README.md

 ### How to use resulting code

-If **outputContainer** is
+The library will return a node reference to temporary node with code.

-**not specified**, library will return a node reference to container with code.
+Additionally, if **outputContainer** is specified, node will be emptied and used as container for output.

-You can store it inside a variable or use directly:
+You can store a result inside a variable or use it directly:

 ```
 const markup = slang("test");